K-Sharma95/School_District_Analysis/README.md

 # Results
-Upon finding evidence of academic dishonesty in the *How is the district summary affected?
+Upon finding evidence of academic dishonesty in the
+* How is the district summary affected?

-*How is the school summary affected?
+* How is the school summary affected?

-*How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+* How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-*How does replacing the ninth-grade scores affect the following:
+* How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
+* Math and reading scores by grade
-Scores by school spending
+* Scores by school spending
-Scores by school size
+* Scores by school size
-Scores by school typ
+* Scores by school type

 # Summary